 Title IX prohibits discrimination on the basis of sex including pregnancy, parenting and all related conditions in education and in programs and activities that receive federal funding.
-Students who might be or are currently pregnant or become pregnant while in Field Education should contact the Director of Field Education, Dr. Salas, Susan.Salas@csulb.edu or 562.985-8178 to complete documentation and a referral to the Office of Equity & Diversity, Title IX Program, 562.985.4101, to receive support and resources.
+Students who might be or are currently pregnant or become pregnant while in Field Education should contact the Director of Field Education, Dr. Salas, Susan.Salas@csulb.edu, or 562.985-8178 to complete documentation and be referred to the Bob Murphy Access Center, Title IX

+Program, 562.985.5401, to receive support and resources.

-3. CSULB Office of Bob Murphy Access Center
+3. CSULB Bob Murphy Access Center